softwaremill/sttp/docs/backends/custom.rst

 Often it's useful to setup system-wide logging for failed requests.
 This is possible using a backend wrapper.
 In this example, we are using ``scala-logging`` for the logging itself, but of course any logging library can be used::

-  import com.softwaremill.sttp.{MonadError, Request, Response, SttpBackend}
+  import sttp.client.{MonadError, Request, Response, SttpBackend}
   import com.typesafe.scalalogging.StrictLogging

   class LoggingSttpBackend[R[_], S](delegate: SttpBackend[R, S]) extends SttpBackend[R, S]